Local Hour: Tony Calls Dan "Dad" (feat. Tom Bogert)

 He's got a lot of people.

-You could tell from his children.
+You could tell first.

-That's why I'm doing it.
+that's why I'm doing it.
 Put a ham on the street.

 I know how to do it.